Controllable Sequence Editing for Biological and Clinical Trajectories: Results

 \section{Results}

-We evaluate \name's performance on controllable sequence editing to answer the following research questions. \textbf{R1-R3:}~How well does \name perform in (R1)~immediate and (R2)~delayed sequence editing, and (R3)~generalize to unseen/new sequences? \textbf{R4:} How does \name perform in counterfactual outcomes estimation? \textbf{R5:} Can \name perform zero-shot conditional generation of counterfactual sequences? \textbf{R6:} How can \name be leveraged for real-world patient trajectory simulations?
-We establish that \name outperforms state-of-the-art baselines in immediate and delayed sequence editing with strong generalizability; excels in counterfactual prediction; and demonstrates real-world applicability.
+We extensively evaluate the impact of \name's learned temporal concepts on controllable sequence editing. \textbf{R1-R3:}~How well does \name perform in (R1)~immediate and (R2)~delayed sequence editing, and (R3)~generalize to unseen/new sequences? \textbf{R4:} How does \name perform in counterfactual outcomes estimation? \textbf{R5:} Can \name perform zero-shot conditional generation of counterfactual sequences? \textbf{R6:} How can \name be leveraged for real-world patient trajectory simulations?